 In style and character, this fine basket appears to be a work of an excellent Kansai-area artist.
 In a strangely common curiosity of bamboo art, however, no biographical information on its maker is available.

 We can therefore only regard this basket on its own terms: a beautiful and elegant work in a re-interpreted karamono style.
 Certainly it speaks to the classical sencha tea aesthetic.
 The box inscription indicates that it is in the Ryurikyo style, the style of Yanagisawa Ryurikyo (1703 – 1758), a distinguished mid-Edo period poet and painter well known for his depictions of hanging flower baskets.

 Here the open hexagonal weave beneath the rim is particularly elegant, creating an airy middle-field between the mat-plaited lower section and the great curving space of the hobichiku handle.
 The rattan work is very fine throughout: on the delicate brim, the handle and verticals.
-These different patterns and spaces create the unusual proportions of this basket...the handle brings the magic I think and I find the overall balance very satisfying.
+These different patterns and spaces create the unusual proportions and spacing of this basket.
+The handle arcing above brings a magical balance to the whole.